aehrm/cophi-helpers/bert-fast-token-embedder/README.md

 We face two difficulties in implementing that approach:

-(a) The BERT language model uses a [WordPiece]() sequence as input tokens (further referred to as *piece*).
+* The BERT language model uses a [WordPiece](https://arxiv.org/abs/1609.08144) sequence as input tokens (further referred to as *piece*).
 This embedding maps each word to at least one piece from a fixed vocabulary (size approx. 30k).
 Note that given the embedding of multiple pieces constituting a single word, we cannot infer a sensible embedding of that word.

-(b) Especially with a high-frequency focus word, the above outlined aggregation can only be performed with significant computation time.
+* Especially with a high-frequency focus word, the above outlined aggregation can only be performed with significant computation time.
 Hence, we wish to preprocess and cache as many word-vector associations as possible.
 In general, we cannot apply this to every unique word of the corpus due to the large number.
 This implies that we face a space-time tradeoff.